OOP-FIIT/Auction-app-JavaFX/Documentation/000_project_documentation.md

     -Controller class in java considers as GUI or model?
     -What about presentation after 15.05?
     -How much comments need to be writed?
+    -providing a graphical user interface separated from application logic and with at least part of the event handlers created manually – counts as a fulfillment of two further criteria???